STAFF

 Trustee and Volunteer

 My background is in sales – ladies retail and mobile communications.
-I left working in mobile communications after many years as the environment was very stressful.
-I also volunteered in various capacities for over 25 years working with marginalised groups, youth offender, children’s Saturday clubs.
+I also volunteered in various capacities for over 25 years working with marginalised groups, youth offenders, children’s Saturday clubs.
+I now work with children in foster care, as I am passionate about better outcomes for children’s lives.

+Volunteering for Hope UK has been a privilege.
 Having seen the other side of addiction first hand with close family and friends, the desire to educate and equip young people in making informed choices seems a given, wanting to be a part of changes we would like to see.
 A visible foundation is established, and I hope to contribute to the expansion and enlarge the territory of drug education with Hope UK.

 Dannielle Kydd-Sinclair